MicrosoftDocs/learn/learn-pr/azure/introduction-to-azure-web-pubsub/includes/3-how-azure-web-pubsub-works.md

 - **Hub**: A hub is a logical concept for a set of client connections.
 Usually you use one hub for one purpose, for example, a chat hub, or a notification hub.
 When a client connection connects, it connects to a hub, and during its lifetime, it belongs to that hub.
 Different applications can share one Azure Web PubSub service by using different hub names.

 - **Group**: A group is a subset of connections to the hub.
-You can add a client connection to a group, or remove the client connection from the group, any time you want.
+You can add a client connection to a group, or remove the client connection from the group, anytime you want.
 For example, when a client joins a chat room, or when a client leaves the chat room, the chat room can be considered to be a group.
 A client can join multiple groups, and a group can contain multiple clients.

 - **User**: Connections to Web PubSub can belong to one user.
 A user might have multiple connections, for example when a single user is connected across multiple devices or multiple browser tabs.